w7sst/MorseRunner/Readme.txt

 VERSION HISTORY

+1.68.2+
+  - New callers can be added when a QSO is done (F6FVY)
+  - Bugfix : When F1 was hit several times in a row, the number of callers was increasing without respect to the activity setting (F6FVY)
+  - The "reply or not" algorithm has been modified to allow callers with long callsigns to reply, even if only few letters are caught (experimental) (F6FVY)
+  - Speed increments / decrements modified (2 WPM instead of 5) (F6FVY)

 1.68+
   - Added capability to have 2 Morse Runner instances running simultaneously, each sending output to its own sound card.
 (N2IC)